bensutherland/simple_pop_stats/README_benchmark_appendix.md

 - `*changes.txt`
 - `*notes.txt`

 In the "changes" file, this is a freestyle format to describe Version changes between baselines.
 It is recommended that this is a file that is appended to, such that all changes are tracked back to the initial document.
-An example from Chinook would would be:
+An example from Chinook would be:

 ```
 Changes from 2020_V1.0 to 2020_V1.1: